hydrusnetwork/hydrus/docs/access_keys.md

 It is worth checking the 'test address' and 'test access key' buttons just to double-check your firewall and key are all correct.
 Notice the 'check for automatic account creation' button, for if and when you decide you want to contribute to the PTR.

-Then you can check your PTR at any time under _services->review services_, under the 'remote' tab:
+Then you can check your PTR at any time under _services->review_, under the 'remote' tab:

 ![](images/review_repos_public_tag_repo.png)